25 Ways to Start Paying off Debt NOW

 2. Start a change jar.
 Set a jar on your dresser to collect all of your loose coins at the end of the day.
 You’ll be amazed at how quickly you’ll have accumulated a decent amount of money to put toward debt.
 To give your goal extra “oomph”, put $1 bills in the jar to accelerate your paying off debt efforts.

-3. Transfer your credit cards to a 0% interest card.
+3. Consolidate your debt.
 The less money you pay in interest each month, the more money you’ll be putting toward debt balances each month.
-If this is not an option, you could also consider a good unsecured personal loan to achieve significantly lower rates and have only one bill to dal with each month.
-Some loan providers, like Lending Club or Prosper, allow you to cut rates to as low as an 5.99% APR allowing you to save significant money on interest payments.
+You can do this by taking out an unsecured personal loan to achieve significantly lower rates and have only one bill to deal with each month.
+Some loan providers, like Lending Club or Avant, allow you to cut rates to as low as an 5.99% APR allowing you to save significant money on interest payments.

 4. Get a side hustle.
 Pick up a second job delivering pizzas or doing something else that works with your schedule.
 Or start your own side hustle.
 You may think you don’t have the talent to start a side hustle.
 Don’t give into that lie!
 There are many opportunities available, you just have to be willing to try them.

 6. Lower or eliminate your TV bill.
 Drop the spendy satellite package and go for a cheaper one.
-Or trade it in altogether for Netflix or Amazon Prime.
+Or trade it in altogether for Netflix or an Amazon Fire TV Stick.

 7. Shop around for lower insurance rates.
 Do some comparison shopping on car and homeowners insurance rates.
 We did this last year and saved over $750!
 If that doesn’t work then call your provider to see what they can do for you.
 I do this regularly with USAA and we often get something knocked off the bill.

 8. Start using the envelope system.
 There’s something about paying in cash that makes the reality of how hard you worked for your money set in.
 Use this to your advantage to help you cut spending.